The Best Luxury Resorts in the Bahamas

 Nassau

-There are several fantastic restaurants on property.
+There are several fantastic dining options on the property.
 Costa is a fan favorite.
 This Mexican-inspired restaurant serves delicious tacos and fresh ceviche, as well as more substantial main courses.
 On Sundays, it hosts a fun brunch.
 In 2021, Daniel Boulud brought his French savoir-faire to the Bahamas with Café Boulud.
 It specializes in ultra-fresh and refined seafood, and it has an incredible wine list.
 Rosewood Baha Mar also has the more formal Manor Bar, which is perfect for a nightcap, and the Library.
 The Library serves high tea in a nod to the island’s British roots (and frequent British visitors).
 While it might seem odd to have high tea in a tropical destination, it’s actually a fun experience, and they serve some very interesting teas.

 The beach is just steps away from the hotel, and the attentive staff sets up well-spaced chairs with ocean views.
 You can order snacks, lunch, and drinks, of course.
 We recommend taking your glass of rosé to the floating lounges in the ocean.
 You can also rent kayaks and stand-up paddleboards.